JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: Numerical Results

-We design a customized environment with variable fidelity, SNR, and BEP to simulate the wireless network-aided LLM service framework.
-The centralized DQN agent manages the environment, which involves selecting compression and power levels.
-Its goal is to balance fidelity, minimize errors, and optimize power usage.
-We employ the LLMLingua platform, utilizing the SLM model with GPT-Neo 125M to do prompt compression and use GPT-J 6B to generate the response~\cite{rothman2022transformers}.
-The simulations are carried out based on the MeetingBank-transcript dataset~\cite{hu-etal-2023-meetingbank}, where we select the long prompt data whose length exceeds $500$ tokens from the dataset to apply in our system simulations.
-Other parameter settings are listed in Table~\ref{table1}.
+Following the LLMLingua platform, we employ the SLM, i.e., {\textit{GPT-Neo 125M}}, for prompt compression and the LLM, i.e., {\textit{GPT-J 6B}}, to generate responses for users~\cite{rothman2022transformers}.
+The simulations are carried out based on the {\textit{MeetingBank-transcript}} dataset~\cite{hu-etal-2023-meetingbank} and {\textit{LongBench}} datset ~\cite{bai2023longbench}, where we select the long prompt data whose length exceeds $500$ tokens from the dataset to apply in our system simulations.
+Other parameter settings are in Table~\ref{tab:sim_params}.